FaizZainal89/SolrNet/Documentation/Facets.md

 }
 ```

-This is commit in the other branch
+This is commit in the other branch (NewDocumentation)

 ### Arbitrary facet queries
 Arbitrary facet queries are handled by the `SolrFacetQuery` class.
 Results are available through the `FacetQueries` property.